top of page

 The second area lies in terms of the source of critical illness coverage.

-For the cells highlighted in blue, the issue identified concerns the premium behaviour of the critical illness coverage coming from the Mindef Group Insurance, which is set to increase with age.
+For the cells highlighted in blue, the issue identified concerns the premium behaviour of the critical illness coverage from the Mindef Group Insurance, which is set to increase with age.

 As such, given that the client is already overinsured, it would make sense for the client to reconsider the existing coverage coming from the Mindef Group Insurance and avoid paying higher premiums as the client ages.